 This course will introduce students to anatomical concepts and physical laws as applied to human movement emphasizing the effects of individual and environmental variables.
-Includes analyses of normal and pathological gait.
-Prerequisite: BIOL& 241.
+Includes analyses of normal and pathological gait. \$35 science fee.
+Prerequisite: Completion of BIOL& 241 with a 0.7 or higher.